1200 Imperatrix: Orbit and classification

-Imperatrix is a member of the Hygiea family (601), a very large asteroid family named after 10 Hygiea, the main belt's fourth-largest asteroid.
-Imperatrix orbits the Sun in the outer main-belt at a distance of 2.7–3.4 AU once every 5 years and 4 months (1,960 days).
+Imperatrix is a member of the Hygiea family (601), a very large asteroid family named after 10 Hygiea, the main belt's fourth-largest asteroid. 'mperatrix orbits the Sun in the outer main-belt at a distance of 2.7–3.4 AU once every 5 years and 4 months (1,960 days).
 Its orbit has an eccentricity of 0.11 and an inclination of 5° with respect to the ecliptic.